Updated: 21 Sep, 2024

 When too many people try to get into the property market around the same time, the housing demand goes up.
 As demand exceeds supply, prices increase, making the market less affordable.

-What happens next is potential home buyers start looking for properties in the surrounding suburbs that haven’t yet caught up to the price growth.
+What happens next is that potential home buyers start looking for properties in the surrounding suburbs that haven’t yet caught up to the price growth.

 Eventually, these inner suburbs also start experiencing increased housing demand as more people try to acquire properties there.